wbduraes/Workshop/README.md

 # Workshop Master
-Repo for VS Code Workshop and all other stuff there is a bunch of stuff here!!!
+Repo for VS Code Workshop and all other stuff there is a bunch of stuff here!!!!!!

 - Code
 - Samples